 Consider: metaphors, allusions, or puns.

-As event professionals, we often come in contact with thousands of attendees, speakers and exhibitors, and sponsors so our words matter and a little mindfulness can go a long way in ensuring you’re, at minimum, not the cringey friend or coworker, and at best, helping to present yourself as the inclusive wordsmithing intellect that you are!
+As event professionals in 2023, we often come in contact with thousands of attendees, speakers and exhibitors, and sponsors so our words matter and a little mindfulness can go a long way in ensuring you’re, at minimum, not the cringey friend or coworker, and at best, helping to present yourself as the inclusive wordsmithing intellect that you are!

 P.S.
 Just in case you need an occasional reminder, we created this handy cheat sheet for you.